Opioid Use May Increase Suicide Risk in Older Adults

 - Their personal hygiene and appearance is on the decline.

 - They ask for refills early before their other prescriptions run out.

 Getting help for opioid use disorder may help resolve problems with increased pain sensitivity caused by opioid abuse, and can drastically lower your loved one’s risk for suicidal ideation and an overdose.
 Opioid detox treatments such as a medical detox and medication-assisted treatment can be made comfortable and pain-free, and can help your elderly loved one get clean with few risks and complications.

-If you or a loved one needs help recovering from opioid use disorder, call our 24/7 confidential helpline at 800-483-2193.
+If you or a loved one needs help recovering from opioid use disorder, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our experienced addiction counselors will discuss all your treatment options, and help you find the nearest opiate detox center.